mrheinen/git-llm-reviewer/docs/user_guide.md

 ### API Key Not Found

-Make sure you have the API key correctly set in your configuration file, or set the appropriate environment variable:
+Make sure you have the API key correctly set in your configuration file, or set the `LLM_API_KEY` environment variable.

-- For OpenAI: `OPENAI_API_KEY`
-- For Anthropic: `ANTHROPIC_API_KEY`
+Using the `LLM_API_KEY` environment variable will override any API key set in the configuration file, regardless of the provider you're using.

 ### Git Repository Not Found